 After entering the fort and seeing its various exhibits and displays, there is a range of galleries, which display the culture of the region, especially in the 1800s.
-It includes local artefacts as well as African and Asian artefacts from countries that traded with Dubai.
+It includes local artifacts as well as African and Asian artifacts from countries that traded with Dubai.

 The Archaeological collections include displays from a site in Al Qusais that goes back to 3000 BC.

 Highlights of the Dubai Museum

 - Al Fahidi Fort

 - Archaeological Exhibits